-- (a) There will be three set meetings of the Committee per year, one in October, one in February, and one in May.
-The Committee will also meet virtually in-between set meetings, where there is pending business, to expedite curriculum approvals.
-In exceptional circumstances, items may be approved by Chair's action under delegated authority to meet external deadlines for an identified cohort (where the risk is identified as being low). - (b) To support its discussion of new course proposals, the Committee will receive the following standing papers for all meetings: - Student number targets and admissions data - Current FTE per Course for UG and PGT and/or headcount per module where Course FTEs do not appear to be viable
+- (a) The Committee meets each month by virtual means, apart from in July.
+In exceptional circumstances, items may be approved by Chair's action under delegated authority to meet external deadlines for an identified cohort (where the risk is identified as being low). - (b) To support its discussion of new course proposals, the Committee will receive the following standing papers for all meetings:

+- Student number targets and admissions data - Current FTE per Course for UG and PGT and/or headcount per module where Course FTEs do not appear to be viable

-7.3.6.
-Examination and Assessment Regulations Sub-Committee
+7.3.6 Examination and Assessment Regulations Sub-Committee